nvanexan/nve2022/content/about.md

 Heya 👋, I'm Nick.

-I'm a software developer and data protection consultant (CIPP C/E).
+I'm an independent software developer and data protection consultant (CIPP C/E).
 I live in Toronto but work virtually across a few time zones.

 I've been writing code for about 20 years, since I was a teenager.
 My early days were focused on Flash and building innovative UIs with ActionScript.
 My heroes at the time were folks like [Joshua Davis](https://joshuadavis.com/), [Hillman Curtis](https://en.wikipedia.org/wiki/Hillman_Curtis), [James Paterson (Presstube)](https://twitter.com/presstube) and [Amit Pitaru](https://pitaru.com/).
 I won a [SXSW Web Award](https://www.sxsw.com/awards/) in 2004 for my work at the time.
 I couldn't attend because I was still in school and had exams.